tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 [INSERT SCREENSHOT OF SWAGMAP]

-To earn the swag points for the "Creating a Usable Swagpath on http://content.tunapanda.org" skill, a player needs to complete the following swagpath:
+To earn the swag points for the "Creating a Usable Swagpath on http://content.tunapanda.org" skill, a player needs to complete the following swagpath:for
 1. Secure an author account.
 2. Upload swagifacts or create them within the site.
 3. Design the swagifacts into a swagpath.